hardwario/docs/ember/initial-configuration.md

-# Initial Setup and Configuration of EMBER (MikroTik RBM33G)
+# Initial Setup and Configuration

 ## Purpose